Updated June 9, 2023

 Unlike Assembly languages, the Scheme Programming language is a high-level language.
 It can be more preferably called as highly expressive language.
 The syntaxes are far easier to read but not as easy as Python or Ruby.
 Scheme Programming language operates on data structures like vectors, strings, tuples, characters and numeric parts.
 The Scheme Programming language has rich data sets, which make it extremely versatile.
 Programs written with scheme Programming are highly portable through various platforms.

 So, what is Scheme Programming Language exactly?

-The only thing is that the popularity and the hypes of Python, Ruby, and Perl have overshadowed the simplicity of Scheme Programming language.
+The only thing is that the popularity and hypes of Python, Ruby, and Perl have overshadowed the Scheme Programming language’s simplicity.
 Unlike other languages, it doesn’t have too many syntaxes.

 It has a specific set of syntaxes known as syntactic forms.
 If you have studied Python previously, you will understand that the interpretation form of scheme programming language examples requires experimentation to develop new methods.
 Though scheme programming is challenging at times, it requires one’s full potential and thorough knowledge, study, and practice.

 A simple scheme program looks like this: